Sainik Express: History

 Shekhawati Express used to cover 401 km in 10:00 hrs running at 40.10 kph average speed.
 The train was re-inaugurated as Delhi Sarai Rohilla–Sikar Express on 21 June 2017 by the Railway Minister of India during the completion of conversion of Sikar–Loharu railway line into broad gauge.

 Later on 1 March 2019, it was extended to Ringas Junction after the demand of Passengers for Direct train to Delhi and given name as Sainik Express.
 And, thereafter on 30 October 2019, again extended to for more connection and after gauge conversion between Ringas and Jaipur railway line into broad gauge.

 Service

 This train covers the distance of 404 km average time of this train is 8 hours and 55 minutes with an average speed of 45.29 kph vice versa as Train number 19701/19702.

+Routes and halts

+The Important Halts of the train are :